portworx/px-docs/release-notes/portworx-enterprise.md

 ### Key Features

-* Provide ability to cancel a replication add or ha increase operation
+* Provide ability to cancel a replication add or HA increase operation
 * Automatically decommision a storageless node in the cluster if it has been offline for longer than 48 hours
 * [Kubernetes snapshots driver for PX-Enterprise](https://docs.portworx.com/scheduler/kubernetes/snaps.html)
 * Improve Kubernetes mount/unmount handling with POD failovers and moves